Posts

 Development on Windows is...
 Good?

 Not that long ago, most people would laugh if you told them you did any serious software or web development on Windows.
 All the serious coders used Macs, except for the handful who ran Linux.
-I was in the latter camp; as someone who’s never liked Apple products, I installed Debian on a clunky Compaq laptop in 2003 and was immediately hooked by the idea of running an open source operating system.
+I was in the latter camp; I installed Debian on a clunky Compaq laptop in 2003 and was immediately hooked by the idea of running an open source operating system.
 I don’t really run Linux much any more, though, because in the past few years, Windows has become a functional, even good, development platform.

 Slow Horses